cern1710/smolecular-dynamics/README.md

 ## Introduction

 This repo contains folders for basic molecular dynamics simulations.
-SML2 and C++ are required to run these programs.
+SML2 and OpenGL are required to run these programs.

 ## Description